Usmanfawad/djangoReact/README.md

-# A twitter clone using Django/React!!
+# A notes applicaton using Django/React!!

 ## Run Django server